sportlog/google-charts/README.md

 ```

 ## 4. Draw the chart
 Use the ChartService to render your chart.
-If you're using a templating enginge (like Latte, Twig, ...) you should add a filter for this.
+If you're using a template engine (like Latte, Twig, ...) you should add a filter for this.

 ``` php
 // draw the chart; you can omit the id if you want to draw all charts